 Student leadership and engagement are vital to the success of the student experience at HES, and we invite all students to join with the entire HES community in getting to know the candidates for student organization leadership roles.
-Please see a complete list of candidates, organized by student organization, below.
-We also invite all degree candidates to attend the Harvard Extension Student Association (HESA) Meet the Candidates night on April 1 at 9:00 PM (ET) to learn more about the individuals running for HESA Executive Board positions.
-You may register for that session here.
+The 2025-2026 HES Student Ogrnaization Elections closed on Monday, April 14 at 12:00 PM noon.
+Please see below for the list of elected student leaders.

-*Please note: Only currently enrolled non-graduating degree candidates at the Harvard Extension School are eligible to run for elected positions and only currently enrolled degree candidates at the Harvard Extension School are eligible to vote in student organization elections.
+*Please note: Only currently enrolled non-graduating degree candidates at the Harvard Extension School are eligible to serve in elected positions and only currently enrolled degree candidates at the Harvard Extension School are eligible to vote in student organization elections.
 Please contact elections@extension.harvard.edu if you have any questions.

 Harvard Extension Student Association (HESA)